gradiuscypher/frontier-crafter/README.md

 - Group Crafting/Crafting Planner

 ## Backlog
+- Use SmartCharacters to track overall progress or available resources
 - Allow player to track crafting recipes and what raw mats are needed
 - Add more than one BP to track all mats
 - Autocomplete API so it's easy to search for item names